mgduda/convert_mpas/README.md

 - Handle time dimension in both input and output files; for now, we can just keep one time period per file
 - Decide what to do if input file contains no unlimited dimension
+- Make sure that, when dealing with existing output files, the target mesh matches what is found in the output file